Respiratory disease in New Zealand

 Childhood pneumonia in New Zealand:

-In New Zealand, while the overall death rate has not changed over time and hospitalisations have reduced, there are extreme inequities:
+In New Zealand, while the overall death rate has not changed over time, hospitalisations have increased, and there are extreme inequities.

-• Childhood pneumonia hospitalisation rates are highest in the most deprived areas of New Zealand: more than 2 times higher in the most deprived areas than in the least deprived areas.
-Over half of all deaths occur in the most deprived areas (Barnard & Zhang, 2020).
+• Childhood pneumonia hospitalisation rates are highest in the most deprived areas of New Zealand: nearly 2 (1.9 is the exact figure) times higher in the most deprived areas than in the least deprived areas.
+Over half of all deaths occur in the most deprived areas (Barnard & Zhang, 2024).

 Chronic obstructive pulmonary disease (COPD) in New Zealand: